 Finally, let’s not forget the importance of putting learning into practice.
 This is where internships come into the picture.

 As an undergraduate or a graduate student, you will have a lot of free time during your summer or spring break.
-Utilize this time to the fullest to determine whether investment banking is the right career choice for you.
+Utilize this time to the fullest to determine whether it is the right career choice for you.
 All the major investment banks in the world, be it first, second or third tier, accept summer analysts and interns.
 These internships last for 10 to 12 weeks.
 This is the golden opportunity where you can look into the internal workings of an investment bank without any long-term commitment.
 Try to do a variety of work during your internship.
 And try to meet new people from other areas and departments within the bank for maximum exposure.

 Eventually, if you are good at your job as an intern, this internship can turn into a full-time offer upon graduation.
 Most investment banks are looking for talented individuals to fill the positions within the banks.
 Through this internship, they also get a chance to test their skills.

-To conclude, getting a job at an investment bank can be very difficult, but becoming an investment banker is even more difficult.
+To conclude, getting a job at an investment bank can be very difficult.
+But, becoming an investment banker is even more difficult.
 The job is extremely demanding, and an aspirant should think through it before falling for the glamor and glitz attached to the word “investment banking.”

 Also, read – Investment Banker Salary.